 The Merri creek is one of the few slivers of remnant bushland left in inner Melbourne, and has also borne the title of the city’s most polluted waterway for decades.
 It’s within my 5km radius, so during the many lockdowns of the last year and a half I have been developing a much more intimate relationship with it.

 These images are an attempt to sustain a visual conversation around the issues of environmental degredation and the legacy of ecological destruction we are leaving our children and the following generations.

-The images also disrupt traditional representations of “women-in-nature” by allowing the damaged earth into the frame as well as the photographer.
-And finally, they are an attempt to sit with and engage somatically with ecological trouble and eco-anxiety.
+The images also disrupt traditional representations of “women-in-nature” by allowing the damaged earth into the frame as well as an attempt to sit with and engage somatically with ecological trouble and my own eco-anxiety.